SL-RU/ranger_udisk_menu/README.md

 - `e` to unmount all partitions of selected partition's drive
 - `p` to power off selected the selected partition's drive (also called safely remove).
 It can be done only when all partitions of the drive are unmounted
 - `ENTER` to open selected mountpoint in current tab of the ranger

+# Troubles

+If there is trouble with permissions, then you need to create group `storage` and add your user to it.
+Then you need to update your Polkit or PolicyKit permissions like it shown [here: https://github.com/coldfix/udiskie/wiki/Permissions](https://github.com/coldfix/udiskie/wiki/Permissions)